ctrl-a-shift-del/Readify-AI-text-to-speech-chrome-extension-/README.md

 ![Readify Banner](./banner.jpg)

-# Readify – AI-Powered Reading Companion (A Website Extension)
+# Readify – AI-Powered Reading Companion (A Chrome Extension)

 > Developed during the initial sprint of ProtoSem 2025, a project-based industry immersion conducted by Forge.